franticspider/TryingTravis/README.md

-## Learning Travis
+## Notes while Learning Travis

 Learning how to set up Travis for a C++ github project

-Following the tutorial at https://arne-mertz.de/2017/04/continuous-integration-travis-ci/
+Following the tutorial at [https://arne-mertz.de/2017/04/continuous-integration-travis-ci/]

 NB: I already had gitub and travis accounts, but I hadn't successfully linked them together

-To add a repo to Travis, go to https://travis-ci.org/ and look in the left panel.
+To add a repo to Travis, go to [https://travis-ci.org/] and look in the left panel.
 Click on the `+` sign next to the My Repositories tab and turn the project you want to add to 'on' via the button down the right hand side

 Next you'll need to clone the project locally so you can add files easily. *This isn't mentioned in the tutorial*